 All students participate in grade level retreats early in the school year.
-This is an opportunity to pull back from their daily school routine.
 Through various themes, guest speakers and activities, students are given the chance to encounter Christ while setting the stage for their spiritual growth for the coming year.
 They are given the opportunity to see the witness of other young people who are living out their faith, to spend time in prayer, and to build friendships with their fellow classmates.

-At the conclusion of the year, the graduating class participates in a retreat facilitated by alumni as both a wrap up to their time at SBDHS and a spiritual send off as they embark upon a new season of their lives.
+At the conclusion of the year, the graduating class participates in a retreat as a wrap up to their time at SBDHS and as a spiritual send off.